codonnell/little_retro/NOTES.md

 * Users go through the cards in order from most votes to least votes
 * Users can create action items
+* Could we allow users to write notes for a group of cards to capture non-action item discussion?